Lowclouds/lsystem/README.md

     * Switched to using Svelte and Bootstrap: much easier implementing new UI features
     * New layout using svelte-splitpanes and bootstrap menu bars and icons
     * Added all my test/example files to front end to learn and browse
-    * Fixed many broken features - see shell-2.ls, or one
+    * Fixed many broken features - see shell-2.ls, for one
     * Added better model save feature, including choice to use clones instead of instances.
     * Ability to save some settings, like auto-load and build of demo system
     * Added 1x1 grids to XY, YZ, and XZ planes to check size of finished models